NGPVAN/job-descriptions/software team lead, digital.md

 Do you like to ship early and often?

+Do you take pleasure in helping other engineers improve their craft?

 If so, this is your opportunity to work on industry-leading applications and use the latest web technology while doing it.
 Some things we work with:  Angular, DynamoDB, Elasticsearch, Mongo, Node, and ASP.NET (MVC and Web Api, latest versions).

 Responsibilities